grebz-dev/Caves-and-Cheese/README.md

 # Caves-and-Cheese
-A game manager for a simplified D&amp;D derivative
+A game manager for a simplified DnD derivative